dylan7474/cpmEmulator/README.md

 # CP/M-Oriented Z80 Emulator Core

 ## Overview
-This repository now focuses on a compact Z80 CPU core intended for experimenting with a CP/M environment.
+This repository focuses on a compact Z80 CPU core intended for experimenting with a CP/M environment.
 The goal is to provide a clean foundation for building a disk-backed CP/M emulator while keeping the code small enough to understand and extend.
 The previous ZX Spectrum specific video, audio, and tape systems have been removed in favour of a simple command-line tool that executes Z80 binaries.

 The current state includes: